-If there is any doubt about an applicant's suitability for postgraduate research study, whether on academic or administrative grounds, faculties should contact the RDT early on in the process, and before submitting an Applicant recommendation form.
-Any applicant that does not meet all the entrance requirements, as set out in the Research Degrees regulations should be discussed with RDT who will pass on the relevant information for consideration by the Graduate School Director/Chair of the Research Degrees, as appropriate.
+If there is any doubt about an applicant's suitability for postgraduate research study, whether on academic or administrative grounds, faculties should contact the RDT early on in the process, and before submitting an ARF.
+Any applicant that does not meet all the entrance requirements, as set out in the Research Degrees regulations should be discussed with RDT who will pass on the relevant information for consideration by Progress Board.
 This must be prior to any applicant being informed that the faculty will be making a recommendation to the University to offer a place.

-If an applicant is successful in the selection process, faculties must complete and submit an Applicant recommendation form to the RDT.
+If an applicant is successful in the selection process, faculties must complete and submit an ARF to the RDT.